 We make taking care of your hearing and sight easy by combining experts in both the ophthalmology field and the audiology field.
 SightMD makes taking care of yourself and your family easier by providing more comprehensive services under one roof.

 If you are interested in visiting one of SightMD’s skilled Doctors of Audiology, call us or schedule your appointment online.
 Our expert audiologists are here to help you preserve your hearing and give you the tools you need to navigate life with hearing loss.
-With 23 expert locations to choose from, there’s an office that will be perfect for you!
+With several locations to choose from, there’s an office that will be perfect for you!